surajrajan/automated-market-maker/README.md

 ![Alt text](images/readme.jpg?raw=true "Title")

-An Automated Market mMaker (AMM) is an entity in decentralized finance (DeFi) where users can swap any two assets **completely autonomously without a third party**.
+An Automated Market Maker (AMM) is an entity in decentralized finance (DeFi) where users can swap any two assets **completely autonomously without a third party**.
 The AMM automatically sets / maintains its own prices.
 This is contrary to traditional centralized market systems where limit buy / sell orders are matched to set the prices.